decembersnow1234/git_repo_sufficiency_policy/README.md

 - The prepared dataset for the data analysis.

-## 4_measure_consensus - Computing of prevalence and building of the consensus matrix.
+## 4_similarity_score - Computing of prevalence and building of the consensus matrix.

-This code allows the calculation of a consensus matrix of policies effects on outcomes.
+This code allows the calculation of similarity of policy and abstract.

-It uses the outputs of the other phases to compute the matrix of correlations pondered by a similarity score.
+It uses the outputs of the other phases that will be used to compute the matrix of correlations pondered by a similarity score.
 The similarity score is cmputed using Proportional Sentence Match.

 In this Jupyter Notebook we will:
 1. Import the data retrieved from the policy and outcome clustering process ;